A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

-Monitis is a server monitoring tool that can monitor the CPU, memory, storage and disk usage of network components.
+Monitis is a server hardware health monitoring tool that can monitor the CPU, memory, storage and disk usage of network or PC components.
 The tool comes with native agents for Windows and Linux making it ideal for cross-platform monitoring activity.
 You can also monitor network bandwidth to see if there is any suspicious traffic that could indicate an attack.

 The tool also offers alerts to keep you in the loop if there is a problem with your hardware.
 You have reports so you can pass on more detailed information about hardware failures straight to your team.
 Reports have a production quality that is on par with any other tool on this list.